bgoonz/ADVANCED_REACT_REDUX/README.md

 > In the future when a user makes an authenticated request, they should indicate their JWT.

 `JSON web token + secret = userId`

+`jwt.encode( { sub: user.id, iat: timestamp }, config.secret );` creates a json web token.
+> sub is short for subject, iat is short for issued at time.